-Click here for information about PhD studentship opportunities for February 2024.
+Click here for information about PhD studentship opportunities for October 2024.
+Physics projects are: D3, D4, P1, P2 and the project at the very bottom of the page.

 Physics Discipline members contribute to the Open University’s teaching on a large range of modules and have been at the forefront of many innovations in distance education.
 We are proud to work in association with the OpenScience Laboratory, which won the 2014 Outstanding ICT Initiative of the Year Award.

 More details about our work is given under the groupings listed on the right.